Light - Dark Transitions

 When rodents are given the opportunity to explore novel environments, they display a typical exploration pattern generally preferring the perimeter of a dimly lit environment to a brightly lit environment.

-In the light-dark transition assay, a rodent is placed in a chamber with the option to explore a brightly lit area or darkened area.
+In the Light Dark Test, a rodent is placed in a chamber with the option to explore a brightly lit area or darkened area.
 By quantifying the amount of time in each compartment, we can monitor exploratory as well as anxiogenic or anxiolytic behavior.

-The Light-Dark Transitions Model serves as an alternative and complementary model to the Elevated Plus Maze Model as an animal model of anxiety.
+The Light Dark Test serves as an alternative and complementary model to the Elevated Plus Maze Model as an animal model of anxiety.
 Unlike some other behavioral models used to assess anxiety responses that rely upon the presentation of noxious stimuli (e.g. electric shock) these two models rely on rodents’ natural proclivity towards dark, enclosed spaces and fear of heights and open spaces

 The Light – Dark Transition Model can be run in either mice or rats.
 It is most typically run in “acute mode” meaning as a one day study to evaluate the effects of a compound after a single administration.